DAVID J. WILLIS ATTORNEY

 Including Comments on the Impact on Owner Finance in Texas

-by David J. Willis, J.D., LL.M.
+by David J. Willis J.D., LL.M.

 Introduction

-Certain home loans have been defined by the Federal Reserve as being "higher-priced mortgage loans" because (in part) the annual percentage rate charged on such loans exceeds the average prime rate by 1.5% for a first lien or 3.5% for a subordinate lien.
+Certain home loans have been defined by the Federal Reserve as being “higher-priced mortgage loans” because (in part) the annual percentage rate charged on such loans exceeds the average prime rate by 1.5% for a first lien or 3.5% for a subordinate lien.
 Rules in this area are particularly important in the area of owner-financed transactions since the APR is usually higher than in conventional or FHA financing.
-Specifically, if the loan application date is later than April 1, 2010; the loan will be a first or subordinate lien on a one-to-four family residence; the property will be owner occupied; and the APR exceeds the amounts stated above, then such a loan is now classified as a higher-priced mortgage loan and new law applies.
+Specifically, if the loan application date is later than April 1, 2010; if the loan will be a first or subordinate lien on a one-to-four family residence; the property will be owner occupied; and if the APR exceeds the amounts stated above, then such a loan is classified as a higher-priced mortgage loan and new law applies.

 Applicable Law